jlabeit/example-task-2/README.md

 Again once finished with task 2 make a commit that indicated task 2 has been finished.

 # Notes
-You are free do install new packages.
-If you want to adapt styling you can do so by changing `client/dist/styles.js`.
-If you have an idea to solve a task in a better way feel free to do so.
+- You are free to install new packages if it makes sense.
+- If you want to adapt styling you can do so by changing `client/dist/styles.js`.
+- If you have an idea to solve a task in a better way feel free to do so.

 Happy coding!